jamie2210/CI_MS1_TBC/README.md

 ## Project Goals

 Primary goal is to provide an informative good-looking website that showcases Tooting Boxing Club and encourages the user to come to the gym, buy classes or 1-1's or get in touch via the website.
-It is designed to ensure access to a returning users main objectives (contact, purchases and bookings) is user friendly and efficient.
+It is designed to ensure access to a returning user,s main objectives (contact, purchases and bookings) is user friendly and efficient.

 ### User Goals